tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 solutions involve just one TLS handshake between the client and the fronting service.
 The master secret is verified by verifying a certificate provided by the fronting service, but not by the protected service.
 These solutions expose the client to a Man-In-The-Middle attack by the fronting service.
 Even if the client has some reasonable trust in this services, the possibility of MITM attack is troubling.

+There are other classes of solutions in which the master secret is verified by verifying a certificate provided by the protected service.
+These solutions offer more protection against a Man-In-The-Middle attack by the fronting service.

 The fronting service could be pressured by adversaries.
 By design, it could be forced to deny access to